 - Resolve conflicts and tackle challenging problems head-on.

-- Maintain high standards and ensure accountability.
+- Maintain high standards and make sure everyone is accountable.

 - Build team morale and a positive work culture.